 Becoming an AMI

-The process begins by making application to take the AMI theory test, DVA will require an enhanced security check which is carried out by Access NI.
-Once the checks have been completed DVA will send you a letter containing your eligibility number.
+When you first apply to take the AMI theory test, Driver & Vehicle Agency (DVA) will require an enhanced security check which is carried out by Access NI.
+Once this check has been completed DVA will send you a letter containing your eligibility number.
 You will need this number in order to book a theory test.

-DVA strongly advise anyone with concerns about their criminal history to speak to DVA before committing themselves to advance fees for any training packages offered by AMI training providers.
+If you have concerns about your criminal history you are strongly advised to speak to DVA before committing yourself to advance fees for any training packages offered by AMI training providers.

 Information relating to the Access NI check on applying for Part 1 is explained on Pages 13 & 14 of ‘Your Guide To Becoming An AMI’ available at the link below, as is a list of training materials which will assist you in preparing for each test: